Lone Working Procedure

 - The rational for the decisions made.

-Where there is an on-going risk to practitioners you must take steps to ensure that an appropriate warning marker system is used to alert them to the risk.
+Where there is an on-going risk to practitioners you must take steps to ensure that an alert is used to highlight the risk.

-The need for an on-going warning marker should be reviewed:
+The need for an on-going alert should be reviewed:

 - Whenever a care and support, or other statutory function is being carried out; or